Foreign aid to Nepal: Background

 From FY 1970 through FY 1988, United States commitments, including United States Export-Import Bank funds, totaled US$285 million.
 In the 1980s, bilateral United States economic assistance channelled through the Agency for International Development averaged US$15 million annually.
 The United States also contributed to various international institutions and private voluntary organizations that serviced Nepal for a total contribution to multilateral aid in excess of US$250 million in the 1980s.
 Other Western countries and official development assistance and bilateral commitments for the 1980-87 period totaled US$1.8 billion.
 The Organization of Petroleum Exporting Countries (OPEC) provided US$30 million in bilateral aid from 1979 to 1989.
 Communist countries provided US$273 million in aid from 1970 to 1988.
 From 1981 until 1988, Japan was the premier source of bilateral ODA for Nepal, accounting for more than one-third of all funds.
 The second biggest donor during that period was the Federal Republic of Germany (West Germany).

+According to World Bank figures, official development assistance increased from US$8.2 million in 1960 to US$369 million in 2003 and then fell to US$177 million in 2004.
+According to Nepal's Ministry of Finance, total foreign aid committed in fiscal year (FY) 2003 was US$555 million, with 63.3 percent in grants and 36.7 percent in loans.
+In FY2004, total foreign aid committed was US$320 million, of which 37.7 percent was grants and 62.3 percent, loans.
+In June 2004, active World Bank credits totaled US$302 million, with the greatest portions allocated to the financial sector (US$91.5 million)and to energy and mining (US$75.6 million).
+By the end of 2012, the outstanding World Bank IDA loan totaled $1.48 billion.

+A report in 2013 have cited challenges to the delivery of the foreign aided projects in Nepal caused by delayed procurement of equipment and components, difficulty finding suitable contractors, internal disturbances and administrative inefficiency.
+Donors have been reported as losing confidence in Nepal as a result of political interference and corruption in poverty relief efforts as well as the country's apparently poor capacity to utilize aid.

+The top bilateral donors of Official Development Assistance (ODA) in the early 2010s were the United Kingdom and Japan.
+Japan was the largest bilateral donor post the April 2015 Nepal earthquake and the World Bank the largest donor overall.
+India and China are also major foreign aid donors to Nepal.
+As of 2022-23, the United Kingdom is Nepal's largest bilateral aid donor, and the World Bank and Asian Development Bank are the largest multilateral donors.

 Alternatives

-There is an increasing number of social entrepreneurs who try to address development issues through individual, financially sustainable and more home-grown initiatives.
-With the first Social Entrepreneurship Award 2011 (and again in 2012) there is a small but steady movement and ecosystem building around those changemakers.
-One organization - Hidden Journeys Nepal - is trying to promote those social entrepreneurs and at them same time help others to learn from them through field visits and networking events that help participants to be motivated and inspired.
+Social entrepreneurs try to address development issues through individual, financially sustainable and more home-grown initiatives.
+The first Social Entrepreneurship Awards in 2011 and in 2012 encouraged those changemakers.